Suwarrow: History

 In 1876 the atoll was leased to Henderson and Macfarlane of Auckland, which built a wharf, installed a light on a wooden pyramid, and commenced to gather mother of pearl.
 The firm's agent, Handley B. Sterndale, in 1877 enacted a dubious transfer to his colleague William J. Hunt, who in turn offered in 1886 to sell the island to Russia.
 British sovereignty was proclaimed 22 April 1889.
 In 1903 the atoll was leased to Lever Brothers, "for the purpose of removing guano or other fertilising substances therefrom, and of planting the land with coconuts, and for collecting pearl-shells, and for other purposes of a like nature."
 They maintained about thirty persons on the island until a cyclone in 1914 so severely damaged operations that the island was abandoned.

 In April 1890 Robert Louis Stevenson, his wife Fanny Vandegrift Stevenson, and her son Lloyd Osbourne were passengers on the trading steamer Janet Nicoll, which called at Suwarrow during a trading cruise around the central Pacific.
+Fanny, describing the atoll in her journal, called Suwarrow "the most romantic island in the world."
 The journal of Fanny Vandegrift Stevenson was published under the title The Cruise of the Janet Nichol.
 Jack Buckland was also a passenger on Janet Nicoll; he later returned to Suwarrow to be the island trader.

 During World War II, Robert Dean Frisbie and several Coastwatchers lived on the largest islet, Anchorage.
 Frisbie wrote about his experiences in The Island of Desire.
 In 1942, a cyclone washed away 16 of the 22 islets in the atoll.
 The coastwatchers left a hut with water tanks behind, and left wild pigs and chickens on the islet.
 Later, cats were allowed to run wild on Anchorage Island, to control Polynesian rats which were documented to occur there since the island was discovered by Europeans (Jones 2001) but conceivably were introduced by Polynesian seafarers a longer time ago.

 New Zealander Tom Neale lived alone on Suwarrow for a total of 16 years in three periods between 1952 and 1977.
 He described his experience in the first two of those periods in An Island to Oneself (1966 ISBN 0-918024-76-5).
 In 1964, while Neale was in Rarotonga, June von Donop, a former accountant from Honolulu, Hawaii, lived alone in his house on Suwarrow for a week, while her crewmates on the schooner Europe stayed on board their vessel.
 Michael Swift lived alone on Suwarrow in 1965–66, but he was not familiar with survival techniques and had a hard time finding sufficient food.

 In 1978, the island was declared a National Park of the Cook Islands due to the plentiful marine and bird wild life it supports.
 The island and surrounding water is Crown land.
 A proposal to establish an aquaculture operation to farm Tahitian pearls was successfully opposed by Cook Islands environmental NGO, the Taporoporo'anga Ipukarea Society.